-2023 Highlights
+2024 Highlights

-- We collected 100% of our contractual rents and our owned portfolio was 99.7% occupied as of December 31, 2023. - We acquired 223 properties leased primarily to the USPS totaling approximately 532,000 net leasable interior square feet, for approximately \$78 million, excluding closing costs, during 2023. - We amended our existing Credit Facilities (as defined below) in July 2023 to, among other things, add a daily simple Secured Overnight Financing Rate ("SOFR") based option to the term SOFR-based floating interest rate option as a benchmark rate for borrowings under the Credit Facilities and further exercised \$35.0 million of accordion under the term loans.
-We also entered into two interest rate swaps in 2023 with a total notional amount of \$35.0 million to manage our interest rate risks under the Credit Facilities. - We issued 1,861,407 shares of Class A common stock under our at-the-market equity offering program (the "ATM Program") during 2023, raising approximately \$27.8 million in gross proceeds.
-In August 2023, we also amended the ATM Program to increase the aggregate offering amount under the program from up to \$50.0 million to up to \$150.0 million.
+- Our owned portfolio was 99.6% occupied as of December 31, 2024. - We acquired 197 properties leased primarily to the USPS totaling approximately 560,895 net leasable interior square feet, for approximately \$90.8 million, excluding closing costs, during 2024. - We sold two real estate properties for net proceeds of \$6.0 million and recorded a net gain of \$2.4 million. - We amended our existing Credit Facilities (as defined below) in October 2024 to among other things, replace the Bank of Montreal with Truist Bank as the administrative agent, letter of credit issuer and swingline lender.
+In addition, we increased the 2022 Term Loan commitments in an aggregate principal amount of up to \$50.0 million, which we fully exercised. - We issued 1,420,791 shares of Class A common stock under our at-the-market equity offering program (the "ATM Program") during 2024, raising approximately \$20.4 million in gross proceeds.